rkrysinski/agentic-qa-loop/README.md

    - Producer refines based on critique
    - Repeat until PASS or max iterations reached
 7. **Review the final answer**
+8. **Iterate (Optional)**:
+   - Ask follow-up questions (e.g., "Make it shorter", "Translate to Spanish")
+   - The system will use the *previous answer* as context for further refinement

 ## 🧩 Architecture